 Routing and planning Less than truckload or LTL shipping is a daily struggle for several shippers.
 Companies focusing on manufacturing, distribution, or retail operations typically utilize LTL carriers to move partial or multiple shipments of pallets to multiple customers in several geographic regions.
 While some shippers have created fairly efficient methods of routing, planning, rating, and hiring carriers with the assistance of their employees, many have taken a technological approach by depending on a TMS system to accomplish this task.

 Whether you’re an LTL shipping novice or a seasoned professional looking to improve the efficiency of your LTL operations, a transportation management software system can significantly help.
-In this blog we’ll introduce you to TMS systems, what they are, how they work, and three of the top benefits that a TMS platform can offer shippers in any industry.
+In this blog we’ll introduce you to TMS systems, what they are, how they work, and three of the top benefits of using a TMS system.

 Explaining the Ins and Outs of a TMS System

 Now, let’s say you hire carrier “B” with a flat rate of $600 who delivers on time.
-While the initial cost is slightly higher, in the end, not only are you able to save $150 on the total cost, but you have a happier customer who is more likely to purchase your products in the future.
-A robust TMS allows shippers to find carriers that can transport shipments that require special handlings, such as refer, secured shipment, or other unique shipment types.
-Once the right LTL carrier has been found, the TMS permits the shipment to be tracked, with instant notifications being sent to all parties within the movement of that freight.
+While the initial cost is slightly higher, you save $150 on the total cost.
+Furthermore, you have a happier customer who is more likely to purchase your products in the future.
+A robust TMS allows shippers to find carriers that can transport shipments that require special handling.
+Once the right LTL carrier is found, the TMS permits the shipment to be tracked, with instant notifications being sent to all parties within the movement of that freight.

 You Can’t Put a Value on Delivering Superior Customer Service

 The quick and accurate flow of information is an important customer service attribute.
 Whether it’s receiving updates on an overnight shipment or delay notifications, consumer depend on effective communication to plan their days.